pyvisa/pyvisa/docs/source/faq/faq.rst

     pyvisa-info

-You will see the 'bitness' of the Python interpreter and at the end you will see the list of VISA libraries that PyVISA was able to find.
+You will see the architecture the Python interpreter was compiled for, and at the end you will see the list of VISA libraries that PyVISA was able to find.

 The solution is to:

-  1. Install and use a VISA library matching your Python 'bitness'
+  1. Install and use a VISA library matching your Python architecture

      Download and install it from **National Instruments's VISA**.
 Run the debug command again to see if the new library was found by PyVISA.
 If not,